 Bahi Ajman Palace Hotel Takes Significant Step Towards Sustainability

-(MENAFN- Dubai PR Network) Ajman, UAE (August 8, 2024): Bahi Ajman Palace Hotel, managed by Hospitality Management Holding (HMH), has taken a significant step towards environmental responsibility and sustainability by collaborating with Dr. Linen TM in their innovative 360 Weave TM Textile Recycling Initiative.
+(MENAFN- Thedoersgroup) Bahi Ajman Palace Hotel, managed by Hospitality Management Holding (HMH), has taken a significant step towards environmental responsibility and sustainability by collaborating with Dr. Linen ™ in their innovative 360 Weave ™ Textile Recycling Initiative.

 Bahi Ajman Palace Hotel remains steadfast in its commitment to sustainability and continuously exploring new opportunities to enhance environmental programs and contribute to a more sustainable future.